MisterPiggie/dePressed/README.md

 qmk compile -kb ergohaven/imperial44/rev1 -km v1_v2
 ```

-Then flash resulted file onto you keyboard using qmk flash or use your board's usual flashing method
+Then flash the resulted file onto your keyboard using `qmk flash` or use your board's usual flashing method

 ### 5.Installing dePressed

 ### Option A: Use the prebuilt executable

-Prebuilt staticly linked executables for Linux and Windows are provided in releases
+Prebuilt statically linked executables for Linux and Windows are provided in releases

 ### Option B: Build from source